In many cases, the pastors of the contemporary churches are sons of Lancaster’s leaders, staff, and teachers.

-Under Joshua’s leadership, Ambassador Baptist has a full-blown contemporary praise program and philosophy.
-Currently (September 2017) they are using Rick Warren’s 40 Days in the Word program.
-(See fresnochurch.com.)
+Under Joshua’s leadership, Fresno Church has a full-blown contemporary praise program and philosophy.
+In 2017 they used Rick Warren’s 40 Days in the Word program.

-When has Pastor Paul Chappell publicly and emphatically renounced the many contemporary West Coast graduates, including his own son Matt of Rock Hill Church, that are leading people astray around the world?
+When has Pastor Paul Chappell publicly renounced the many contemporary West Coast graduates, including his own son Matt of Rock Hill Church, that are leading people astray?

 For more about the emerging church see the free 55-page eBook The Emerging Church Is Coming, and for a more thorough study, see the 440-page What Is the Emerging Church?
 Both are available at www.wayoflife.org.